Blizarre/gb/README.md

 - Memory layout: https://gbdev.io/pandocs/Memory_Map.html

 ## Registers
-Since I am reverse-engineering the bios, it is handy to have a list of all special memory mapped addresses.
+Since I am reverse-engineering the boot rom, it is handy to have a list of all special memory mapped addresses.
 This list has been made based on  http://bgb.bircd.org/pandocs.htm

 ```
 0000-3FFF   16KB ROM Bank 00     (in cartridge, fixed at bank 00)
- - BIOS (during boot): 0000-00ff
+ - BOOT rom (during boot): 0000-00ff
  - Jump vectors (RST): 0000,0008,0010,0018,0020,0028,0030,0038
  - Jump vectors (Interrupts): 0040,0048,0050,0058,0060
  - Cartridge header: 0100-014F